 Some customers have asked with the installing of extreme shock end cap will it work?
 Answer is simply No; however it will help to protect the arrow if the matched weight becomes loose.
 This is because when the matched weight flied out, it cannot fly the entire length of the arrow and cause damage to the shaft due to it is being stopped by the end cap, but the nock was still cut/damaged.

 There is no easy solution to this as long as the bow/crossbow keep getting faster and target getting harder.
 Before 2013, the only real way is to make matched weight that is the same shape and size of the circuit plus the battery and use an extreme shock end cap with it.
 The pre-2013 way of using a dead battery with Firenock or a life target system, which is designed to shut off itself in 17 seconds with both supporting by an extreme shock end cap, are the 2nd ways if you want to practice with matched weight besides actually shooting a hunting or blinking Firenock.
-To address this issue entirely, in 2013 Firenock offers Match Weight X pack which is a stainless piece which is identical in weight and shape of a Firenock circuit and battery, and extreme shock end caps comes standard in this package.
+To address this issue entirely, in 2013 Firenock offers Match Weight X pack which is a stainless piece and is identical in weight and shape of a Firenock circuit and battery, and extreme shock end caps comes standard in this package.

 Below is the procedure carefully written by Harold Webster.